rockroman/PP3_The_Coach/README.md

 ### Target Audience

 - Sports enthusiasts
-- Coahing enthusiasts
+- Coaching enthusiasts
 - Strategic thinkers

 ### User Requirements and Expectations

-- Simple easy to use and understand program
+- Simple easy to use and understand the program
 - Intuitive navigation
 - Engaging content
 - Possibility of creativity inside certain parameters
 - Personalization (usernames and player names)
-- Feedback to user in different stages of programm
+- Feedback to a user in different stages of program
 - Final result